ActiveState/go-ansi/README.md

 Files with custom suffix default to the ANSi renderer (e.g. ICE or CIA).

-ansigo is capabable of processing:
+go-ansi is capabable of processing:

 - SAUCE records
 - DOS and Amiga fonts (embedded binary dump)